foundryserver/mod_auth_mongodb/readme.md

 2. Verify MongoDB connection with `mongosh`
 3. Test configuration syntax with `proftpd -t`
 4. Check the fully documented `proftpd.conf.sample` for examples
+5. Open a github Issue only after completing steps 1-4.

 ## Usage